 Shortly after the fatal incident took place, a 51-year-old security guard at the Toem Sap Natural Home housing estate, Gomin Jitiworapan, was patrolling the area and noticed the door of the Fenwick’s family house was standing wide-open.

-According to Mr Gomin, he then saw a young boy, who later turned out to be the family’s youngest son Justin, 4, running towards him.
-“He reportedly was crying for help and saying that his father had just died,” Pol Capt Gawiwut quoted the guard.
-Mr Gomin then immediately alerted rescue services.
+Mr Gomin told police he saw a young boy, Mr Simon’s youngest son Justin, 4, running towards him.
+He was crying for help and saying that his father had just died.
+The guard immediately alerted rescue services.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us.
 Please understand that we will not remove an entire article or the name of the person.